Top six kitten feeding tips for raising a strong and healthy cat

 Our vet's guide to kitten feeding will help you lay the building blocks for a long and healthy life.

-1. Introduce new foods slowly and gradually
+1. Slowly introduce new foods

-Food changes should be performed over a period of about one week.
-On day one, add a very small amount of your kitten’s new food to a bowl of the old food.
-Each day, increase the quantity of new food while decreasing the quantity of old food.
+“On day one, add a very small amount of your kitten’s new food to a bowl of the old food,” Dr Barnette advises.
+“Then, each day, increase the quantity of new food while decreasing the quantity of old food.
 By mid-week, you should be feeding a 50-50 mixture of the old and new food.
-At the end of the week, you can completely eliminate the old food and feed solely the new diet.
+At the end of the week, you can completely eliminate the old food and solely feed the new diet.”

-2. Feed a diet that is nutritionally complete and balanced for kittens
+2. Feed a nutritionally complete, balanced diet

 3. Monitor your kitten’s appetite

-Kittens are extremely active, and they need a lot of calories to fuel their high-energy play.
-It’s important to monitor your kitten’s food intake and make sure he or she is eating enough.
-Feeding your kitten measured meals on a regular schedule (instead of feeding “free choice” and keeping the bowl constantly full) will help you notice changes in your kitten’s food intake.
+You can’t just feed a kitten and walk away, feeling as if the job is done.
+Kittens are extremely active, and they need many calories to fuel their high-energy play.
+“It’s important to monitor your kitten’s food intake and make sure he or she is eating enough,” Dr Barnette says.
+“Feeding your kitten measured meals on a regular schedule (instead of feeding ‘free choice’ and keeping the bowl constantly full) will help you notice changes in your kitten’s food intake.”

-A sudden decrease in appetite can be a sign of illness.
+- A sudden decrease in appetite.
 Any decrease in appetite that lasts beyond a day or two should prompt a call to the veterinarian to schedule an appointment.
-Call your veterinarian immediately if the poor appetite is accompanied by vomiting, diarrhea, lethargy, or other signs of illness.

-While it’s important to make sure your kitten is receiving enough nutrition, it’s equally important to ensure that your kitten is not overweight or obese.
-Weight gain can occur at any time during a cat’s life, but spay/neuter surgery is known to slow a kitten’s metabolism and can contribute to weight gain if you don’t adjust your kitten’s diet accordingly.
+Although a kitten must eat a sufficient quantity of food, it’s also important your pet doesn’t become overweight or obese – particularly after a kitten has been spayed or had neuter surgery. ”Weight gain can occur at any time during a cat’s life, but spay/neuter surgery is known to slow a kitten’s metabolism and can contribute to weight gain if you don’t adjust your kitten’s diet accordingly,” Dr Barnette explains.

 5. Introduce your kitten to both dry and canned foods

-Dry and canned foods each have unique pros and cons.
-Many cat owners prefer the best dry cat foods because they are convenient.
-The best wet cat food may be higher in cost, and requires washing food bowls several times per day.
-However, canned cat food has its benefits.
-Canned food increases a cat’s water intake, which can aid in the prevention and treatment of kidney disease and lower urinary tract disease.
-Cats that eat canned food are also less likely to become obese.
+Many cat owners prefer the best dry cat foods because they are convenient and because the best wet cat food may be higher in cost (and require washing food bowls several times per day).
+But canned cat food has many benefits.
+“Canned food increases a cat’s water intake, which can aid in the prevention and treatment of kidney disease and lower urinary tract disease,” says Dr Barnette “Cats that eat canned food are also less likely to become obese.”

-You may be tempted to transition your cat to adult food as soon as your kitten begins to look “grown up,” at eight or nine months old.
-Even at this age, though, your kitten is still developing rapidly.
-Switching to an adult food too early will rob your kitten of necessary nutrients that are needed for growth and development.
+Some pet owners switch to adult food too soon – often as early as eight or nine-months-old.
+Dont.
+“Even at this age, your kitten is still developing rapidly,” says Dr Barnette.
+“Switching to an adult food too early will rob your kitten of necessary nutrients that are needed for growth and development.
 Keep your kitten on high-quality kitten food until he or she reaches 12 full months of age.
-Then you can gradually transition to the best cat food for adults.
+Then you can gradually transition to the best cat food for adults.”

 PetsRadar Newsletter